namor5772/Altimeter/README.md

 ## Summary
 This github repository details the construction of a proof of concept digital skydiving altimeter.

 It is based on a pressure sensor board using the MS5637 chip and a 1.3" OLED SH1106 SPI driven screen.
 All is coordinated using an Arduino Pro Mini 5V 16Mhz microcontroller.
-In addition it uses a circuit board based on the MCP73831 chip for charging the 3.7V LiPo battery and a battery level gauge circuit board using the MAXI17048 chip.
+In addition it uses a circuit board based on the MCP73831 chip for charging the 3.7V LiPo battery and a battery level gauge circuit board using the MAX17048 chip.
 Voltage for the circuit is boosted from the LiPo to 5V by a Pololu U1V10F5 regulator board.
 There are no additional discrete components in this circuit apart from the on/off SPDT switch.
 Capactitors for current spikes have been considered but not implemented.

 The only interface elements are an on/off switch and a USB-B charging port.
 When first switched on the zeroed altitude is displayed in thousands of feet.
 A large font is used for digits above 99 feet.
 Eg. 13.532 indicates 13,532 feet above initial switching on altitude, with 13.5 displayed in a large font and 32 in small.
 Also a leading zero is dsiplayed for altitiudes inclusively between 100 and 999 feet.
 Eg 852 feet is displayed as 0.852 with 0.8 in large font and  52 in small.

 In addition on the top line in a small font is displayed the temperature in Celsius on the pressure sensor board, the current voltage of the LiPo battery, its % remaining capacity and a graphic of the same.
 This also indicates if the battery is being charged.
+See third picture below.

 ![alt text](Images/image.png)
 ![alt text](Images/image-2.png)